-Tubing along, the river became a bit more populated as other tour groups joined us along the way.
-Apparently each group had its own departure point.
-I felt a bit sad for those who joined us later; they had missed the cave we'd been through upstream and the beautiful scenery we'd already seen.
+After our group left the first cave, we began noticing more groups in the water, as other tour groups joined us along the way.
+Apparently, various tour operators have assorted departure points.
+I felt a bit sad for those who joined us further downriver.
+They had missed the cave we'd been through upstream and the beautiful scenery we'd already seen.

 It might have been a silent sightseeing excursion for some lucky tubers, but not on our journey.
-Some of the other groups decided it would be fun to yell in the caves, which made it super hard to hear what our guide was saying.
+Some of the other groups decided it would be fun to yell in the caves.
+I didn't appreciate it; all that noise made it super hard to hear what our guide was saying.